-Service agreements

-Remuneration and other terms of employment for key management personnel are formalised in service agreements.
+Service agreements Remuneration and other terms of employment for key management personnel are formalised in service agreements.
 Details of these agreements are as follows:

-Name: Mr Robert Romeo Proulx Title: Executive Chairman/President Agreement Commenced 1 May 2017 Term of Agreement 3 years, unless extended by mutual agreement Details Robert is entitled to a base salary of \$US200,000 annum, but shall be subject to periodic review a adjustment as recommended by the Remunerat Agreement Commenced1 May 2017Term of Agreement3 years, unless extended by mutual agreementDetailsRobert is entitled to a base salary of \$US200,000 annum, but shall be subject to periodic review a Term of Agreement3 years, unless extended by mutual agreementDetailsRobert is entitled to a base salary of \$US200,000 annum, but shall be subject to periodic review a Details Robert is entitled to a base salary of \$US200,000 annum, but shall be subject to periodic review a Committee of the Company's Board of Directors a approved by the Board of the Company from time to tit Robert is also entitled to up to 8,700,000 Shares under Long Term Incentive Plan (subject to certain milestor being met) as an initial grant upon Listing; Imagion US shall own all rights created by Robert during term, and all confidential information shall remain exclusive property of Imagion US; if Robert's employment is terminated: - without cause or because he has resigned due to a mate reduction in his duties or responsibilities (Good Reason), shall be entitled to a termination payment of 12 months' bi salary, - as a result of a transaction that results in a change control of Imagion US (or the Company), he shall receiv termination payment of 12 months' salary, plus the 10 acceleration of any vesting schedules associated with a equity compensation programs; - because of cause, he shall not be entitled to receive a further compensation other than any salary or expen accrued but unpaid.
-If Robert's employment is terminated: - without cause, because of breach by Imagion US because of Good Reason, his non-compete period shall when his entitlement to any accrued benefits or expen cease; - because or for other than Good Reason, the non-comp period shall otherwise end at the end of the term or the year anniversary of termination, whichever is later.
+Name: Mr Robert Romeo Proulx Title.
+Executive Chairman/President - Agréement Commenced 1 May 2017 G Term of Agreement 3 years, unless extended by mutual agreement Details Robert is entitled to a base salary of \$US200,000 per annum, but shall be subject to periodic review and P adjustment as recommended by the Remuneration Committee of the Company's Board of Directors and approved by the Board of the Company from time to time.
+Robert is also entitled to up to 8,700,000 Shares under the G Long Term Incentive Plan (subject to certain milestones being met) as an initial grant upon Listing; Imagion US shall own all rights created by Robert during the R term, and all confidential information shall remain the U 12 exclusive property of Imagion US; if Robert's employment is terminated: - without cause or because he has resigned due to a material reduction in his duties or responsibilities (Good Reason), he shall be entitled to a termination payment of 12 months' base salary, - as a result of a transaction that results in a change of $(\cap$ control of Imagion US (or the Company), he shall receive a 9 Θ termination payment of 12 months' salary, plus the 100% G acceleration of any vesting schedules associated with any equity compensation programs; - because of cause, he shall not be entitled to receive any further compensation other than any salary or expenses P accrued but unpaid. ~ If Robert's employment is terminated: () (\bigcirc) - without cause, because of breach by Imagion US or Q 10 because of Good Reason, his non-compete period shall end 2 when his entitlement to any accrued benefits or expenses cease; ((- because of disability, his non-compete period shall end C upon such termination; 6 - for cause or for other than Good Reason, the non-compete period shall otherwise end at the end of the term or the one \geq year anniversary of termination, whichever is later. , , 5) F